 The Mind Set Free

-Dare to Question (Site core series)
+Dare to Question (Site Core Series)

 I remember my decision to question.
 I had been defending creation in an online debate.
 I could see the futility in trying to convince scientists that the world was 6000 years old, or that the fossil record was formed during Noah’s flood.
 Could l even convince myself anymore?…